peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 Action creators, reducers, and selectors are like _atoms_ that when combined form a connected component _molecule_.
 Instead of writing a unit test for every _atom_ in your application, zoom out a bit and write some integration tests for the _molecules_.
 By testing the molecule you’re also testing its atoms, but more importantly, you’re ensuring that those atoms work together.

 It’s best to think of a component as a black box and test its behavior from the outside using the UI.
-The component under test might be made up of many smaller components as well as dependencies (reducers, action creators, etc.) but with the help of a code coverage tool, you can verify that these elements are covered by your tests.
+The component under test might be made up of many smaller components as well as dependencies (reducers, action creators, etc.) but with the help of a code coverage tool, you can ensure that these elements are covered by your tests.

 ### Snapshot testing
 One thing I’ve observed is that it’s easy to create a snapshot test for a component, but hard to debug it when it fails.
 The diff produced by a failing snapshot test can be difficult to read, particularly for large components.
 For this reason, I will avoid creating a snapshot test for a large branch of components.